wdmcquinn/100-days-of-code/log.md

 ### Day 3: January 4th, 2018
 **Today's Progress:** Start on the layout for the simon game.

-**Thoughs:** First things firt is going to be to catch up on Flexbox for the layout.
+**Thoughs:** First things first is going to be to catch up on Flexbox for the layout.